 The River Usk has been consistently making headlines this year, following the news that it can no longer supply the Mon and Brec.
 But now there are renewed calls to clean up the river and take those responsible to task.

-Save the River Usk claims the effluent being discharged at Abergavenny is not treated.
+However, Save the River Usk still claims the effluent being discharged at Abergavenny is not treated.

-Data is collected by the group all year round, and it says that if its data is to be believed, there should be serious investigations into whether discharge into the river is within regulations.
+Data is collected by the group all year round, and it says that if its data is to be believed, there should be serious investigations into whether discharge is within regulations.

-“The situation is not getting any better, with our data showing that Welsh Water is pumping out above the legal limit at all of its treatment plant pumps,” said Save the River Usk founder, Angela Jones.
+“The situation is not getting any better, with our data suggesting Welsh Water is pumping out above the legal limit at all of its treatment plant pumps,” said Save the River Usk founder, Angela Jones.

 “It is as if Natural Resources Wales are in bed with the country’s biggest polluters, they just won’t take on the big cats.”